syncfusion-content/winui-docs/winui/Date-Picker/Getting-Started.md

         public MainPage()
         {
             this.InitializeComponent();
-            // Creating an instance of the DatePicker control SfDatePicker sfDatePicker = new SfDatePicker();
+            // Creating an instance of the Date Picker control SfDatePicker sfDatePicker = new SfDatePicker();

             grid.Children.Add(sfDatePicker);